 While it might not be possible to avoid all fees, there’s value in doing your research to understand the fees that are connected to your account and how much you will be charged.
 It’s also possible, and worthwhile, to find a bank that clearly spells out the fees associated with its checking account so there are no surprises.

-Using an account with fewer fees and fee forgiveness could make you feel like you have a leg up on your financial strategy.
+Using an account with fewer fees could make you feel like you have a leg up on your financial strategy.
 This may bring you the confidence boost you need to take your financial goals to the next level.